detecyang/MacInfoPkg/README.md

 MacInfoPkg
 ==========
 This repo is forked from https://github.com/acidanthera/MacInfoPkg.
-I make some revises to it and upgrade to 2.1.3.
+I made some revises to it and upgrade to 2.1.3.

 1. Support generate MAC.
 2. Random "Board Code" and "Mode Code".